Set the mobile device management authority

 If you haven't yet set the MDM authority, follow the steps below.
 To change from one MDM authority to another, see the change MDM authority section below.

-Select the orange banner to open the Mobile Device Management Authority setting.
+In Intune in the Azure portal, select the orange banner to open the Mobile Device Management Authority setting.
 The orange banner is only displayed if you haven't yet set the MDM authority.

 Under Mobile Device Management Authority, choose your MDM authority from the following options: